State Duration and Interval Modeling in Hidden Semi-Markov Model for Sequential Data Analysis: Summary and Future Work

 \section{Summary and Future Work}

-The goal of this research was to model sequential data, including state duration and state interval, simultaneously.
-We specifically examined a hidden semi-Markov model (HSMM) to treat such sequential data, and propose two extended models to treat \Mod{state} interval in a sequence: IS-HSMM and \Mod{ILP-HSMM}.
-IS-HSMM introduce\Mod{s} a special \Mod{calculation technique} to treat \Mod{interval state}, where if the \Mod{preceding} state is \Mod{an} interval state, it models the transition from the second \Mod{preceding} state to the current state simultaneously.
-On the other hand, \Mod{ILP-HSMM} uses the Gaussian distribution as a length parameter\Mod{,} and train\Mod{s} with both \Mod{preceding} and subsequent states.
-From the comparisons of recognition performance and elapsed time among IS-HSMM, \Mod{ILP-HSMM}, and HSMM, both of the proposed models give higher performance than HSMM although they need additional calculation costs. \Mod{The comparison results }between IS-HSMM and \Mod{ILP-HSMM} in terms of the modeling performance \Mod{reveal} that \Mod{ILP-HSMM} has higher performance than that of IS-HSMM.
+The goal of this research was to model sequential data, including state duration and {the} state interval, simultaneously.
+We specifically examined a hidden semi-Markov model (HSMM) to treat such sequential data, and propose{d} two extended models to treat {a} state interval in a sequence: IS-HSMM and ILP-HSMM.
+IS-HSMM introduces a special calculation technique to treat {an} interval state, where if the preceding state is an interval state, it models the transition from the second preceding state to the current state simultaneously. {However}, ILP-HSMM uses the Gaussian distribution as a length parameter, and trains with both preceding and subsequent states.
+Comparisons of recognition performance and elapsed time among IS-HSMM, ILP-HSMM, and HSMM {show that} both of the proposed models give higher performance than HSMM although they need additional calculation costs.
+Comparison results between IS-HSMM and ILP-HSMM in terms of the modeling performance reveal that ILP-HSMM has higher performance than that of IS-HSMM.

-\Mod{As} the future \Mod{directions}, we intend to adopt our model to treat such actual sensing data which have a feature of rhythm or timing patterns.
-While \Mod{ILP-HSMM} has higher performance in the evaluation, the concept of IS-HSMM is simpler than that of \Mod{ILP-HSMM}.
-Additionally, IS-HSMM can adopt another problem of analyzing the sequential data except for only treating intervals between states. \Mod{In case that} the same state occurs frequently in a sequence, \Mod{it is difficult to model} \Mod{the original sequence without interval precisely.} Therefore, we need to evaluate the effectiveness of treating \Mod{the original sequence} using other application data, and finally extend the model further.
+As {direction of future research}, we intend to {use} our model to treat such actual sensing data which have a feature of rhythm or timing patterns. {Although} ILP-HSMM has higher performance in the evaluation, the concept of IS-HSMM is simpler than that of ILP-HSMM.
+Additionally, IS-HSMM can adopt another {difficulty} of analyzing sequential data, except for only treating intervals between states.
+In case the same state occurs frequently in a sequence, it is difficult to model the original sequence precisely {without an interval}.
+Therefore, we {must} evaluate the effectiveness of treating the original sequence using other application data, and finally extend the model further.